-French cycling teams say Tour de France may be held in August
+French teams say Tour de France may be held in August

 Participants said holding the Tour and avoiding a cancellation was crucial for the teams’ financial survival.

 “It’s not too late today,” Vincent Lavenu, AG2R-La Mondiale team manager, said.
-He added that he also believed the Tour was likely to be pushed back into August, even to the end of the month.
-“What’s essential is that the Tour is held.”
+He also believed the Tour was likely to be pushed back into August, even to the end of the month.
+“What’s essential is that the Tour is held,” he added.

 He said sponsorship income from road racing’s biggest event amounted to 60% or even 70% of teams’ worldwide revenue.